urroxyz/transformers-CFG/README.md

     batch_size=2,
 )

+# Define prompts
+prompts = [
+    'The text says, "The animal is a dog."
+The answer is obvious.', 'I\'m going to say "The animal is a dog."
+Here I go!'
+]

-# Generate text
+# Generate constrained text using the pipeline.
 generations = pipe(
-    [
-        'The text says, "The animal is a dog."
-The answer is obvious. ', 'I\'m going to say "The animal is a dog."
-Here I go! ' ],
+    prompts,
     do_sample=False,
     logits_processor=[grammar_processor],
 )

-# Print results
+# Print generated texts
 for generation_group in generations:
     for generation in generation_group:
         print(generation['generated_text'])

+# The animal is a cat.
 ```

 </details>